AuroraRyunix/Nutanix-Hogent/README.md

 - After around 20-30 minutes, you'll see "INFO Hypervisor Installation in progress."
 That's the CVM being deployed.
 Relax.
 It knows what it's doing.
 Unlike most people.

 ## Starting the cluster
 - SSH into AHV (10.10.0.4 for me) using the root user.
 Change the passwords for root, nutanix, and admin.
 The nutanix user will eventually be deprecated.
 Plan accordingly.
+Evolution doesn't care about your nostalgia.
 - Do the same on the CVM (10.10.0.5).
 Make sure to remember your passwords.
-They can be the same.
-Or not.
-I'm not your mom.
+Use different ones if you're feeling paranoid.
+I'm not here to judge your security theater.
 - DO THIS BEFORE PROCEEDING.
-MODIFYING THE PASSWORDS AFTERWARDS REQUIRES A MORE COMPLEX APPROACH AS THEY ARE LINKED IN DATABASES ELSEWHERE.
+CHANGING PASSWORDS AFTER CLUSTER CREATION REQUIRES A MORE COMPLEX APPROACH BECAUSE THEY'RE HARDCODED IN DATABASES SCATTERED ACROSS THE INFRASTRUCTURE LIKE EASTER EGGS NOBODY WANTED.
 - YOU HAVE BEEN WARNED.
-Don't say I didn't tell you.
-I did.
+Don't come crying later.
+I told you.
 Right here.
 In caps.
-Can't miss it.
+With emphasis.
+Reading is fundamental.
-- Exit the CVM, and SSH into it again using the admin user.
+- Run the magic incantation: `cluster -s CVM_IP --redundancy_factor=2 create` (where CVM_IP is your CVM's IP.
+Mine's 10.10.0.5.
+Yours isn't.
+Use yours.
+Pattern recognition isn't rocket science.)
 - Run the magic command: `cluster -s CVM_IP --redundancy_factor=2 create` (where CVM_IP is the IP of your CVM.
 In my case, 10.10.0.5.
 Don't overthink it.
 Overthinking is the enemy of progress.)
-- Doing so should give you a line about "Cluster:XXXX Will seed prism with password hash...."
-If it does, you're golden.
-If not, well, that's why Google exists.
+- You should see a line about "Cluster:XXXX Will seed prism with password hash...."
+If you do, congratulations—you followed instructions.
+If not, that's what search engines were invented for.
+Use them.
+They won't judge you.
+I will.

 ![Alt text](assets/clustercreate.png)

-- This took about 100 seconds on my NVMe system.
-Shouldn't take much longer.
-After a while, you'll get a list like this:
+- This took about 1 seconds on my NVMe rig.
+If yours is slower, you’re either on a potato or you like watching paint dry.
+After a bit, you’ll see something like this:

 ![Alt text](assets/zeusstart.png)